Michael Eriksson

 Introduction

 Language is an extremely limited tool (at least) when it comes to expressing thought.
-A good analogy is the attempt to capture a sunset on a canvas: The result is rarely even remotely comparable to the original, while lacking in color, luminescence, realism, not capturing the way the red fire of the of the descending sun dances in the rising waves of the ocean, ...
-The best results are typically reached when the attempt of an accurate portrayal is abandoned in favour of something else, e.g. to capture the viewers imagination or to emphasize one particular aspect of the sunset.
+A good analogy is the attempt to capture a sunset on a canvas: The result is rarely even remotely comparable to the original, while lacking in color, luminescence, realism, not capturing the way that the red fire of the descending sun dances in the rising waves of the ocean, ...
+The best results are typically reached when the attempt at an accurate portrayal is abandoned in favor of something else, e.g. an attempt merely at capturing the viewer’s imagination or at emphasizing one particular aspect of the sunset.

 This article discusses some of the related issues, mostly with a focus on the frustration that I, myself, often feel.
 The main focus is on written language; however, many of the same issues apply, m.m., to spoken language.
 The main difference would be that spoken language is seldom used to express complex thoughts, and thus is less affected by many of the following issues.
 Another difference is that the “linearity” problem described below is even greater with spoken language.